 “The Diarrhea.”
-Diarrhea is so common here, that it has its very own hand gesture.
 To implement this gesture correctly, make a loose fist and drag it from your hip behind you.
 Also feel free to make a fart noise with your mouth for emphasis on your unfortunate situation.
-Example: Nica: How are you feeling today?/ Lauren: (the diarrhea)/ Nica: (laughs) Didn’t I tell you not to drink soda with your Nacatamal?!
+Example: Neighbor: How are you feeling today?/ Lauren: (the diarrhea)/ Neighbor: (laughs) Didn’t I tell you not to drink soda with your Nacatamal?!

 “The Eat.”
 To tell someone to eat, or that you are about to eat, or you have just eaten, put your hand in front of your mouth, palm facing your face, and bend and straighten your fingers repeatedly.
 Example: We’re gonna go (the eat).

 “The Finger Shake.”
 To tell someone “no,” put one finger out in front of you and shake it back in forth.
-Feel free to give attitude in your face to emphasize your seriousness in NO. Example: Child: Give me a peso./ Lauren: (finger shake); Creepy man: Give me your phone number./ Lauren: (finger shake + facial attitude).
+Feel free to give attitude in your face to emphasize your seriousness in NO. Example: Man on the street: Give me your phone number./ Lauren: (finger shake).

 “The Wait!!!!!”
 This gesture means, “wait right there for one minute I’ll be right back just DON’T GO ANYWHERE!”
 To carry it out effectively, put your palm up to the other party’s face and then walk out the door.
 My counterpart loves to do this to me before he leaves me sitting in the office wondering when he’ll come back.